 Expungement, as mandated by M.G.L.c.
 119, § 51E, shall be either:

-(a) a manual redaction process whereby, with respect to a particular reported incident, the name and all other identifying characteristics relating to any child or to his parents or guardian, is permanently removed or redacted from the Department's 51A standard report form, and the Department's 51B standard investigation form; or
+(a) a manual redaction process whereby, with respect to a particular reported incident, the name and all other identifying characteristics relating to any child or to his or her parents or guardian, is permanently removed or redacted from the Department's 51A standard report form, and the Department's 51B standard response form; or

 (b) the shredding of the 51A and 51B forms.

 The Department may elect either of the above expungement options 110 CMR 12.04 or 110 CMR 12.5.